camerontarget14/camerontarget14/README.md

 - 👋 Hi, I’m @camdotcom14
 - 👀 I’m interested in making tools for my company, Baked Studios.
-- 🌱 I’m currently learning how to manage teams of developers.
+- 🌱 I’m currently learning how to manage teams of artists and developers.
 - 💞️ I’m looking to collaborate on new and exciting pipeline developmenmts.
 - 📫 How to reach me: you can message me here!